oshaughnessy/maysl.soccer/_posts/2022-07-01-season-signups.md

 ---
 title: Signups for the 2022-2023 season are open
-tag: coaches players signup 2022-season
+tags: coaches players signup 2022-season
 ---

 Welcome to the 2022-2023 fall season!